lky1998/multiply_fp32/doc/spec.md

-# fmultiplier — FP32 Multiplier (7-Cycle Sequential, Handshake-Based)
+# multiply_fp32 — FP32 Multiplier (7-Cycle Sequential, Handshake-Based)

 ## Overview
-`fmultiplier` is a single-issue, multi-cycle single-precision floating-point multiplier.
+`multiply_fp32` is a single-issue, multi-cycle single-precision floating-point multiplier.
 It accepts one operation at a time using a `valid` / `out_valid` handshake and produces a 32-bit IEEE-754 binary32 result.

 This design must:
 - produce bit-accurate results for normal FP32 numbers,